YJoySingha/multi-vendor-opencart/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+ Check this while installing --

+ You nay face this issue like --

+ permission denied, make 777 to the specific folder and their after you may get unwrittable issue in admin/config, seller/config and in main config just make 777 and you get install.